kubernetes/website/content/en/docs/contribute/advanced.md

 refer to
 [https://github.com/kubernetes/sig-release](https://github.com/kubernetes/sig-release).

-The sig-docs representative for a given release coordinates the following tasks:
+The SIG Docs representative for a given release coordinates the following tasks:

 - Monitor the feature-tracking spreadsheet for new or changed features with an impact on documentation.
 If documentation for a given feature won't be ready